 - Set the ActiveMQ JMX switch to On.

 Your feedback about Dynatrace ActiveMQ monitoring is most welcome!
 Let us know what you think of the new ActiveMQ plugin by adding a comment below.
-Or post your questions and feedback to Dynatrace Answers.
+Or post your questions and feedback to Dynatrace Community.